shineyruan/cad2cav_revit_plugins/README.md

 - Autodesk Revit 2022

 ## Usage
 All plugins are developed by [pyRevit](https://github.com/eirannejad/pyRevit).
-To use this plugin, users must have a working version of pyRevit and Autodesk Revit installed in the system.
+To use these plugins, users must have a working version of pyRevit and Autodesk Revit installed in the system.

 1. Clone this repo to anywhere in the system.
 2. Follow [pyRevit's user extension installation tutorial](https://www.notion.so/Create-Your-First-Command-2509b43e28bd498fba937f5c1be7f485) to set `cad2cav_revit_plugins` as the base folder of the pyRevit extensions.
 3. Reload pyRevit.
-You should see an extra tab in the menu bar.
+You should see a "ExportBuildingStructure" tab in the menu bar.
 4. Open the tab and hit "Export".

 ## For Developers